defold/extension-teal/README.md

 ## Hello world

 With Teal extension added to the project dependency list and `/tlconfig.lua` file in the project root, we can start using teal.
-Assuming you are using an empty project template to try it out, here is how you can give it a try:
+Assuming you are using an empty project template to try it out, here is how you can start using it:

 1. Create a file in the `main` folder and name it `greeter.tl`, then write the following code:
    ```teal